August 6, 2025

 *Tapestry Needle

-Would you like to make the matching scarf?
+Would you like to make a matching Spongebob & Squidward beanie to go along with Spongebob?😊

 GLOSSARY: